MocioF/campi-moduli-italiani/readme.txt

 == Changelog ==
 = 2.1.0 =
 * Changed method to get remote file update time on ISTAT website from HEAD to GET
-* Fixed bug in wpforms allowing form submission without a full selection in municipality
+* Fixed bug in wpforms allowing form submission without a full selection of a municipality (marked as compulsory)
-* Securing comune's ajax with nonce
+* Secured comune's ajax with nonce
-* Adding use of WordPress Object Cache to db queries
+* Added use of WordPress Object Cache to db queries
-* Fixing markup changes in form control for CF7 v.5.6
+* Fixed markup changes in form control for CF7 v.5.6
-* Adding default value in wpforms for "stato"; changed order of choices (now unsing denominations)
+* Added default value in wpforms for "stato"; changed order of choices (now using denominations)
+* Added multisite activation feature
+* Switch to minified scripts and styles
+* Default value in CF7 comune form-tag can be set by municipality's name
+* Added default value in wpforms for "comune"

 = 2.0.8 =
 * Fixed bug in cf atts

 = 2.0.7 =
-* Upddated to work in Contact Form 7 > 5.5
+* Updated to work in Contact Form 7 > 5.5
 * Minor bugs fixed

 = 2.0.6 =